-For real estate in particular, the scope and pace of these advances should cause us to focus on the processes embedded in our industry.
-From research and investment decision-making to project management and building engineering, our use of technology and automation to process and manage information is in its infancy.
-That's in addition to staple company activities where opportunities to deploy RPA abound - such as financial management, invoicing, recruitment and HR.
-One of the big four management consultancies already uses RPA in the onboarding of thousands of new employees each year.
+For real estate in particular, the scope and pace of these advances should cause us to focus on the processes embedded Transparency of data about our urban environment has a long in our industry.
+From research and investment decisionway to go.
+As an industry, we don't yet have clarity over what making to project management and building engineering, our meaningful information we have and what other data potential use of technology and automation to process and manage strategic partners within real estate might own.
+The increasing information is in its infancy.
+That's in addition to staple availability of such data has seen prices fall, and the current company activities where opportunities to deploy RPA abound focus on Smart Cities is rapidly accelerating the range of public - such as financial management, invoicing, recruitment and and private providers7.
+HR.
+One of the big four management consultancies already uses RPA in the onboarding of thousands of new employees If the industry is going to optimize its use of automation and each year. artificial intelligences, it needs to start assessing its data needs